Markets Stay Relatively Calm as Fragile Ceasefire Deal Follows Missile Strikes

 Jockeying of the Diplomatic and Military Varieties

-If the announcement was unexpected, the desire to de-escalate was not.
-Defense Secretary Pete Hegseth had said on Sunday that the US strikes on Iran were “not open-ended” and “not about regime change.”
-Vice President JD Vance put it another way in an interview with NBC News: “We’re not at war with Iran, we’re at war with Iran’s nuclear program.”
+If Trump’s sudden ceasefire announcement was unexpected, the desire to de-escalate was not.
+US officials, including Defense Secretary Pete Hegseth emphasized on Sunday that the US strikes on Iran were “not open-ended” and “not about regime change.”

-So, on Monday, when Iran responded to the US action with a courtesy heads-up before firing at an American airbase, markets read that as a signal that Tehran likewise preferred not to escalate.
-Iranian diplomats reached out to US officials through diplomatic channels, Reuters reported, to let them know they would fire on the base.
-They coordinated with Qatari officials also, The New York Times reported, in order to minimize casualties.
+When Iran responded to the US action a day later, its diplomats even reached out to US officials through diplomatic channels to relay a courtesy heads-up before firing at an American airbase, Reuters reported.
+They coordinated with Qatari officials, too, The New York Times reported, in order to minimize casualties.
 Qatar was able to shoot down the missiles with its air defenses, and there were no injuries or deaths.
+Markets read these actions as a signal that Tehran likewise preferred not to escalate.
 President Trump even publicly thanked Iran for the advance notice.
-Markets remained surprisingly calm throughout, and that was before the ceasefire announcement in the evening:
+Markets in the world’s two largest economies, which have a significant interest in the stability of the oil-producing Middle East, have so far taken it in stride:

-- The West Texas Intermediate oil benchmark fell over 8% to $67.48 a barrel, its biggest drop in a day since early April and the first time it has traded below $70 since June 12, the day before Israel’s first strikes on Iran’s nuclear program.
-The S&P 500, Nasdaq and Dow Jones all rose just under 1% in a collective sigh of relief.
+- The West Texas Intermediate oil benchmark fell over 8% to $67.48 a barrel on Monday, its biggest drop in a day since early April and the first time it has traded below $70 since June 12, the day before Israel’s first strikes on Iran’s nuclear program.
+The S&P 500, Nasdaq and Dow Jones all rose just under 1% in a collective sigh of relief — as of early Tuesday morning, futures tied to the Dow were up 0.8%, futures attached to the S&P 500 were up 0.9% and futures for the tech-heavy Nasdaq had risen 1.2%.

-Relief Across the Pacific: Iranian state media reported that the country’s parliament voted over the weekend in favor of a measure to close the Strait of Hormuz, a crucial artery in global oil trade that carries 20% of the world’s daily supply, according to the US Energy Information Administration.
-China, which buys roughly 90% of all Iranian crude oil, according to data firm Kpler, would be among the worst-hit if such a move ever came to pass (Iran’s national security council makes the final call, and officials have bluffed about closing the strait before).
-Investors in China similarly remained level-headed on Monday, with the mainland Shanghai Stock Exchange rising 0.6% and the Hong Kong Stock Exchange up 1.6%.
+Give It to Them Strait: Iranian state media reported that the country’s parliament voted over the weekend in favor of a measure to close the Strait of Hormuz, a crucial artery in global oil trade that carries 20% of the world’s daily supply, according to the US Energy Information Administration.
+However, Iran’s national security council would make the final call on any such decision, and officials have bluffed about closing the strait before.
+The combined reactions from the US, China and oil market suggest investors agree it’s unlikely.